Tiny Mosquito

 The Egg Development Process of the Common Female Mosquito

 The typical female mosquito bites humans and mammals and sucks blood in order to acquire enough protein to produce her eggs.
-Once a blood meal is obtained, it will rest a few days until the eggs are fully developed.
+When you fall prey to a mosquito bite, there are fortunately a few natural as well as store-bought remedies that will help tame the itch!
+Once a blood meal is obtained, she will rest a few days until the eggs are fully developed.
+Once they are ready, the female lays the eggs and then continues her search for a new host.
+Read here for more details on the life cycle of a mosquito.

 Some Particular Types of Female Mosquitoes